KingsBeCattz/MotorDriveUnit/README.md

 # MotorDriveUnit

-A high-level Arduino library for controlling single and dual DC motors using PWM or digital pins, designed for Arduino-compatible boards (ESP32, Arduino Uno, Mega, etc.) for robotics projects such as Robo-Futbol.
-Includes support for differential and tank drive control, with optional input sources like joysticks or gamepads.
+High-level Arduino library for controlling single and dual DC motors using PWM or digital pins, compatible with Arduino-compatible boards (ESP32, Arduino Uno, Mega, etc.).
+Designed for robotics projects such as Robo-Futbol.
+Supports differential and tank drive control, with optional input sources like joysticks or gamepads.

 ## Features

 * High-level control of individual DC motors (`Motor` class).
 * Dual-motor control with differential or tank drive (`MotorDriveUnit` class).
-* Deadzone filtering to prevent small unintended motor movements.
+* Deadzone filtering to prevent unintended small motor movements.
+* Exhibition mode (persisted motor power while a button is released).
 * Utility functions for clamping and PWM mapping (`Utils` namespace).
-* Compatible with any gamepad library, as long as input values are mapped to a range of -255 to 255.
+* Compatible with any gamepad library, as long as input values are mapped to -255 to 255.
 * Works with any Arduino-compatible board (ESP32, Arduino Uno, Mega, etc.).
-* Input convention: values < 0 are interpreted as -x (left) and -y (reverse); values > 0 are interpreted as +x (right) and +y (forward).
+* Input convention: values < 0 are interpreted as -x (left) and -y (reverse); values > 0 are +x (right) and +y (forward).

 ## Installation